 This is far from the bitter truth.

-Maple syrup whether grade A or grade B is a highly concentrated sweetener – it takes 10 gallons of maple tree sap to make one small quart of maple syrup!
+Maple syrup whether grade A or grade B is a highly concentrated sweetener.
+It takes 10 gallons of maple tree sap to make one small quart of maple syrup!
 As a result, any additives or contaminants used in the maple sap extraction process would end up being concentrated in the maple syrup as well.

 As it turns out, conventional maple syrup production differs considerably from the practices of organic maple syrup producers.
 These differences can affect not only the health of the maple trees themselves, but the health of the end consumer as well.